maxpetul/C3X/README.txt

  - ** Can target tile improvements with precision strikes
  - ** Option not to end a unit's turn after it bombards a barricade
  - ** Option to allow bombardment of other improvements on a tile with an occupied airfield
+ - ** Option to boost OCN increase from forbidden palaces in non-communal governments
+ - ** Display total city count (disabled by default, appears on demographics screen)

 INSTALLATION AND USAGE:
 Extract the mod to its own folder then copy that folder into your Civ install directory (i.e. the folder containing Civ3Conquests.exe).
 Then activate the mod by double-clicking the INSTALL.bat or RUN.bat scripts.
 INSTALL.bat will install the mod into Civ3Conquests.exe, RUN.bat will launch Civ 3 then apply the mod to the program in memory.
 The mod's behavior is highly adjustable by editing the config file named "default.c3x_config.ini".
 Also that config file contains info about some mod features that aren't fully explained in this README.